sqtran/sqtran.github.io/_posts/2019-06-19-Openshift-Image-Mirror-Artifactory.md

 title: Openshift Image Mirror to Artifactory
 ---

+---
+layout: single
+title: OpenShift Image Mirror to Artifactory
+date: 2019-06-19
+#categories: artifactory oc-mirror ocp
+---

-## Openshift Image Mirror to Artifactory
+## OpenShift Image Mirror to Artifactory

 I introduced the `oc image mirror` command that came out with the 3.11 release of the OC Client, in my previous post.
 This article goes over the steps needed to get it integrated with Artifactory.